 Here is the link to the Disney Park Pass Check Availability Page.

-Each of the three groups above have a DIFFERENT inventory of park passes and they are not part of one big pool of passes.
-That means if you check a specific day and there are no more passes left for Annual Passholders for example, there might still be some left for theme park tickets guests or for resort guests.
+The Theme Park Tickets Guests and Disney Resort Guests share the same inventory of park passes, while Annual Passholders have a DIFFERENT inventory.
+Up until recently, there were three different pools, but they now combine two of them together.
+This still means that if you check a specific day and there are no more passes left for Annual Passholders for example, there might still be some left for theme park tickets guests or for resort guests.

 Make sure you’re filtering by the right group otherwise you might not be getting an accurate reading of which parks are available.
 We’ve had multiple readers think the parks were all sold out when really they clicked the wrong group.

-The likely scenario is to then combine inventory and make passes available to anyone.
-This would be helpful for Annual Passholders since they are the group selling out reservations the quickest.
-We’ll have to wait and see if this is what happens down the road with unused passes.
+Disney essentially combines inventory and make passes available to anyone.
+This has been done multiple times so far for Annual Passholders since they are the group selling out reservations the quickest.
+We’ll have to see how Disney continues to adjust in the future when more Resort guests start showing up.

 Make sure to read the Disney Park Pass System page on the Disney World website.
 Here you will find all the updates, availability, and any important information.